 Dry mouth is another concerning oral condition, which occurs when you don’t have enough saliva to keep your mouth wet.
 This of course makes it difficult to eat, swallow, taste food, and sometimes even speech is affected.
-Dry mouth can also lead to tooth decay or other infections.
+A dry mouth can also lead to tooth decay or other infections.
 To help assuage this condition, regularly sipping water or eating sugarless hard, tart candy is a proven solution.
 In severe cases, your dentist may recommend using artificial saliva to ensure your mouth stays wet.

 Less common but very severe is oral cancer, which can occur in any part of the mouth or throat.
-Pain does not typically accompany early stages of this disease and treatment is most effective before it spreads.
+Pain does not typically accompany the early stages of this disease and treatment is most effective before it spreads.

 Preventing and caring for denture and oral issues

 There is an array of simple steps to take to keep oral troubles at bay and maintain a healthy mouth and gums.